 The Company complies with the requirements of ASC Topic 340, Other Assets and Deferred Costs and SEC Staff Accounting Bulletin Topic 5A - Expenses of Offering ("SAB Topic 5A").
 Offering costs consist principally of professional and registration fees incurred through the balance sheet date that are related to the Initial Public Offering.
 Offering costs directly attributable to the issuance of an equity contract to be classified in equity are recorded as a reduction in equity.
 Offering costs for equity contracts that are classified as assets and liabilities are expensed immediately.
 The Company incurred offering costs amounting to \$32,005,743 as a result of the Initial Public Offering (consisting of a \$3,999,049 underwriting discount, \$6,998,336 of deferred underwriting fees, \$18,958,165 of Anchor Investor offering costs, and \$2,050,193 of other offering costs).
 The Company recorded \$29,576,119 of offering costs as a reduction of temporary equity in connection with the shares of Class A ordinary shares included in the Units.
-The Company immediately expensed \$2,429,624 of offering costs in connection with the Public Warrants and Private Placement Warrants that were classified as liabilities.
+The Company incurred additional offering costs amounting to \$1,969,181 and \$1,289,149 for which payment is contingent upon the completion of a Business Combination.
+These are recorded as accrued contingent legal costs within the condensed balance sheets as of September 30, 2022 and December 31, 2021.